 Photo courtesy: USDA.

 Hen-of-the-woods are one of the largest mushrooms.
-They generally found at the base and old decaying stumps of oak trees.
+They are generally found at the base and old decaying stumps of oak trees.
 While foraging in the woods, maitake can look like a pile of old leaves against a stump from a distance.

 Maitake composes β-glucan, a polysaccharide compound which has cholesterol reducing properties.